-If an event is generated, the notifyUPnPEvent(String, String, Dictionary) method is called on all registered UPnPEventListener services for which the optional filter matches for that event.
+If an event is generated by either a local device or via the base driver for an external device, the notifyUPnPEvent(String,String,Dictionary) method is called on all registered UPnPEventListener services for which the optional filter matches for that event.
 If no filter is specified, all events must be delivered.
-If the filter does not match, the UPnP driver must not call the UPnP Event Listener service.
+If the filter does not match, the UPnP Driver must not call the UPnP Event Listener service.
+The way events must be delivered is the same as described in Delivering Events on page 92 of the Core specification.

-One or multiple events are passed as parameters to the notifyUPnPE-vent(String,String,Dictionary) method.
+One or multiple events are passed as parameters to the notifyUPnPEvent(String,String,Dictionary) method.
 The Dictionary object holds a pair of UpnPStateVariable objects that triggered the event and an Object for the new value of the state variable.